kparc/ksimple/README.md

 impressions on this codebase, and optionally provide some additional commentary.

-such commentary is offered in form of two files `a.[ch]` in the root of this repository, which serve a number of purposes:
+our commentary is offered in form of two files `a.[ch]` in the root of this repository, which serve a number of purposes:

 1. both files can be seen as two chapters of a small "essay", header